FlutterFlow/flutterflow-documentation/docs/marketplace/creators-hub/submission-criteria.md

 #### 1.3 Not Based on an Existing Marketplace Item

 - **Criteria:** Projects must not be direct derivatives of existing Marketplace items.
 - **Why It Matters:** Originality is key!
-Duplicating existing offerings diminishes the diversity and value of the Marketplace.
+Duplicating existing offerings diminishes the diversity and value of Marketplace.
 We want to empower users with a wide range of unique choices.
 - **What To Do:**
   - **Draw inspiration, don't duplicate:** While you can certainly learn from existing projects, aim to differentiate yours significantly.
   - **Add your own flavor:** Infuse your unique style, features, or functionalities to make the project distinctively yours.